PFython/cleverdict/README.md

 We'd love to see Pull Requests (and relevant tests) from other contributors, particularly if you can help evolve ```CleverDict``` to make it play nicely with other classes simply using inheritance, without causing recursion or requiring a rewrite/overwrite of the original class.

-For example it would be amazing if you could do something like this:
+For example it would be amazing if we could do something as simple as this:

     >>> class MyDatetime(datetime.datetime, CleverDict):
     ...     pass